-- · Gauges : Indicate operating status of the truck. - · Warning lamp : Indicate abnormality of the truck. - Pilot lamp : Indicate operating status of the truck. - LCD : Select or display the truck model, error code and engine speed etc. - \ The monitor installed on this truck does not entirely guarantee the condition of the truck.
+- · Gauges : Indicate operating status of the truck. - · Warning lamp : Indicate abnormality of the truck. - Pilot lamp : Indicate operating status of the truck. - · LCD : Display the truck model, error code and engine speed etc. - Button : Stop the buzzer sound and select the engine error code and truck model. - \ The monitor installed on this truck does not entirely guarantee the condition of the truck.
 Daily inspection should be performed according to chapter 7.
 PLANNED MAINTENANCE AND LUBRICATION. - \ When the monitor provides a warning immediately check the problem, and perform the required action.